7 Common WatchOS 7 Problems & How to Fix Them

 You should be able to fix some of these problems on your own, but some bugs and performance issues will probably require a fix from Apple down the road.

-If you can’t stand the beta’s performance on your iPhone you can downgrade back to iOS 14.0 or iOS 13 though Apple is only signing on iOS 13.7.
-The downgrade path back to older versions of iOS 13 is closed.
+If you can’t stand the beta’s performance on your iPhone you can downgrade back to iOS 14.0.
+The downgrade path back to iOS 13 is now closed.

 iOS 14.2 Release Date